-DC.01.04 Mathematics ECTS credits: 5
+DC.01.04 Mathematics ECTS credits: 5 Autumn / 1 st semester 4 hours per week = 28 Lectures / 28 seminars

 This course presents some notions about the theory of linear spaces, multiple variable functions, calculus and differential equations.
 The course focuses on developing some working procedures and algorithms.